localgovdrupal/docs/docs/src/contributing/testing.md

 ## Contribution ideas

-There's lots of areas of testing you can help out with, some ideas are below:
+There's lots of areas of testing you can help out with, many of which are not too technical.
+Some ideas are below:

+* Test the etting started documentation, does it make sense?

 * Accessibility testing the admin and frontend themes